 If anyone embodies the promise and spirit of “The New Spain,” it’s Alvaro Palacios.
-His L’Ermita is widely considered—along with Peter Sisseck’s Dominio de Pingus—to be the most important new Spanish wine of the modern era
+His L’Ermita is widely considered—along with Peter Sisseck’s Dominio de Pingus—to be the most important Spanish wine of the modern era.

 One of nine children born to the owners of Rioja’s respected Palacios Remondo, Alvaro studied enology in Bordeaux, while working under Jean-Pierre Moueix at Ch.
 Pétrus.
 He credits his tenure at Pétrus for much of his winemaking philosophy and for showing him “the importance of great wines.”

 Alvaro could have returned to the security of his family’s domaine.
-But instead, he was drawn to the remote and seductive Priorat, 60 miles from Barcelona, which had been one of Spain’s important pre-Phylloxera wine regions.
-With its unique terroir of steep hills and terraces Alvaro believed that here he could make a wine that evoked both Pétrus and Grange.
+But in the 1980s, he was drawn to the largely abandoned, ancient vineyards of Priorat.
+Located 60 miles from Barcelona, Priorat had been one of Spain’s important pre-Phylloxera wine regions.
+And with its unique terroir of steep hills and terraces, Alvaro believed he could make wines that rivaled the best of Europe.

 Adding to Cart.